rmlumley/afreepodcast/src/site/episodes/blockers.md

 ---
 title: "Blockers"
-subtitle: "A special Wrestling with Hollywood season where we talk about the most recent John Cena.
+subtitle: "A special Wrestling with Hollywood season where we talk about John Cena's life in the ring and in Hollywood.
 We share some prom stories and answer important questions like - Have you ever seen Inferno with Tom Hanks?"
 date: 2021-11-24
 image: blockers
 tags: ['wrestling', 'patreon', 'episodes']